graphery/graphane-doc/src/guide/svg/14-Manage-elements.md

 result, we can manipulate the SVG inserted in the DOM with the same methods used to manage any other element into the DOM.
 However, the SVG format has some specific features that require some particular methods and properties.
-Next, we will review how the details that make up the SVG can be handled and some specific methods and restrictions of the SVG.
+Next, we will review how the details that make up the SVG can be handled and some specific methods and restrictions of the $.svg.

 ## The SVG tree